carlton355/DclLowLatency/README.md

 Ultra Low Latency Video enables a number of applications that are not possible with higher latency video streams.

+***Note: this repo is not the final deliverable for the DclLowLatency project.
+This is an independent runnable project with changes showcasing the tech.
+The plan is for the final version to be added to the next Decentraland SDK6 once all tests pass, reviews from stakeholders and end users documentation are complete.***

 ### Project Scope

 Streaming low latency video into Decentraland requires three destinct steps: